codacy/docs/docs/repositories-configure/removing-your-repository.md

 # Removing your repository

 To stop Codacy from analyzing your repository, you must remove the repository from Codacy.

-This operation deletes the configurations and data related to your repository on Codacy but doesn't remove the repository from your Git provider.
+Removing a repository from Codacy completely removes the configurations and all data related to your repository from Codacy.
+This operation doesn't make any changes on your Git provider.

 !!! important
     To remove a repository from Codacy you must have [administrator permissions](../organizations/roles-and-permissions-for-synced-organizations.md) for that repository on your Git provider.